-In regards to the matter of the hem of His garment, The Jews were obliged to wear fringes called tassels upon the borders of their garments, and on it a ribbon of blue; see Numbers 15:38.
+In regards to the matter of the hem of His garment,

+which was the tuyu, or "fringes," the Jews were obliged to wear upon the borders of their garments, and on it a ribbon of blue; see Numbers 15:38 in both which places Onkelos uses the word Nydpowrk, the same with kraspedon, used here, and in Mark 6:56 and rendered "hem."
 The Jews placed much sanctity in the wear and use of these fringes; and the Pharisees, who pretended to more holiness than others, enlarged them beyond their common size; but it was not on account of any peculiar holiness in this part of Christ's garment, that induced this poor woman to touch it; but this being behind him, and more easy to be come at, she therefore laid hold on it; for it was his garment, any part of it she concluded, if she could but touch, she should have a cure.
-However, we learn from hence that Christ complied with the rites of the ceremonial law in apparel, as well as in other things.
+However, we learn from hence, that Christ complied with the rites of the ceremonial law in apparel, as well as in other things.